-Anthropology & Aging is the official journal of the Association for Anthropology, Gerontology, and the Life Course (formerly AAGE), a nonprofit organization established in 1978 as a multidisciplinary group dedicated to the exploration and understanding of aging within and across the diversity of human cultures.
+Anthropology & Aging is the official journal of the Association for Anthropology, Gerontology, and the Life Course (AAGE), a nonprofit organization established in 1978 as a multidisciplinary group dedicated to the exploration and understanding of aging within and across the diversity of human cultures.

 Our perspective today remains holistic, comparative, and international.
 We are particularly interested in manuscripts that have cross-disciplinary appeal, that present cutting-edge research and bring creative and stimulating insight to aging studies and the human condition across the life course.
 Our journal strives to advance anthropological theory, whilst contributing to knowledge at the intersection of anthropology and gerontology.

 Joann Kovacich (University of Phoenix)

 Madelyn Iris (Council for Jewish Elderly)